mguid73/MEGPuritz_Lab_Notebook/_posts/2023-08-24-ROD_Challenge_Protocol_v1.md

 > - *Amount of Stock Added to each container: 10mL*
 > - *Time Stock Was Added: 3:00PM*

+PCR on 20230906 confirmed that we did inoculate with ROD.

 _________________________________________________

 # Experimental maintenence